jacklav24/bass-tab-generator/README.md

 ### Needed info:

+In terminal type:
-/opt/homebrew/bin/python3 -m venv .venv
+`/opt/homebrew/bin/python3 -m venv .venv`

 #### You can replace OPT/HOMEBREW/BIN/PYTHON3 with your preferred/installed python.

-source .venv/bin/activate
+Then:
+`source .venv/bin/activate`

 #### TO close....

-deactivate
+`deactivate`

 ## This is Stage 0 Of the Project